open-power/skiboot/doc/opal-spec.rst

 The OPAL Specification explicitly allows variation in this payload.

-A requirement of the payload is that it MUST support loading and booting an uncomppressed vmlinux Linux kernel.
+A requirement of the payload is that it MUST support loading and booting an uncompressed vmlinux Linux kernel.
 [**TODO**: expand on what this actually means]

 An OPAL system MUST pass a device tree to the host kernel.